-More dependent, asking for help, needing more staff to help transfers, needing more help for activities of daily living.

-Lower energy levels can point to infection or deterioration in the clients medical condition.
+- More dependent, asking for help, needing more staff to help transfers, needing more help for activities of daily living. - Lower energy levels can point to infection or deterioration in the clients medical condition.

+P - Pain new or worsening; Participating less in activities
-Not all clients can tell you they are in pain.
-You may need to observe for nonverbal clues.

-Pain is often a symptom of something not being right e.g., pressure damage, bowel problems, angina.

-Look for nonverbal cues; looking uncomfortable, fidgety, agitated or not wanting to move

-Think about where the pain is - is it specific to one area or general aches and pains

-Does the pain respond to pain relief

-Use of a pain scale to assess
+- Not all clients can tell you they are in pain.
+You may need to observe for non verbal clues. - Pain is often a symptom of something not being right e.g. pressure damage, bowel problems, angina. - Look for non verbal cues; looking uncomfortable, fidgety, agitated or not wanting to move - Think about where the pain is is it specific to one area or general aches and pains - Does the pain respond to pain relief - Use of a pain scale to assess

+A - Ate Less
-You may notice the clients normal eating pattern has altered, eating less, avoiding certain foods.

-Lack of appetite can be a sign of lots of medical conditions

-Lack of nutrition can lead to malnutrition with its potentially serious consequences.

-Many studies have found a direct relation between malnutrition and increased length of hospital stay, treatment costs, return to usual life.

-Does the resident need help with feeding?
+- You may notice the clients normal eating pattern has altered, eating less, avoiding certain foods. - Lack of appetite can be a sign of lots of medical conditions - Lack of nutrition can lead to malnutrition with its potentially serious consequences.
+Many studies have found a direct relation between malnutrition and increased length of hospital stay, treatment costs, return to usual life. - Does the resident need help with feeding?

-No bowel movement in days or diarrhoea
+N - No bowel movement in 3 days: or diarrhoea